top of page

 The rooms here are cozy and have a community kitchen and bike rentals.

-You will see the Breakfast Bar while walking from Hotel Royal down to Shoreline Village.
+You will see the Breakfast Bar while walking from the Hotel Royal down to Shoreline Village.
 I loved the food and atmosphere here and highly recommend checking it out if you're in the area.
 They also have Gluten-free pancakes.

 Check-in was pretty straightforward, but finding my room was a task, so I'll tell you about it.
 I was on the M-Deck and in room 219.
 Here is what the room looked like.